An Aotearoa where all children flourish, free from poverty

-Child Poverty Action Group (CPAG) is an independent charity working to eliminate child poverty in New Zealand through research, education and advocacy.
+Child Poverty Action Group (CPAG) is an independent, registered charity founded in 1994 who work to eliminate child poverty in New Zealand through research, education and advocacy.

-Everyone agrees children need the right conditions to grow into healthy adults.
-Children thrive when they have the basics: nutritious food; a warm, safe home; medical attention if they are sick and a good education.
+Children flourish when they have the basics: nutritious food; a warm, safe home; medical attention if they are sick and a good education.
 Sadly, too many children in New Zealand don’t have the basics.

-The Child Poverty Action Group was formed in 1994 out of deep concern for the rising level of poverty in New Zealand and its effects on children.
-CPAG has over 3,500 members and supporters across New Zealand including leading academics, doctors, teachers, health workers, community workers and many other people concerned about the poorest children in New Zealand society.
+CPAG has over 4,000 members and supporters across New Zealand including leading academics, doctors, teachers, health workers, community workers and many others who are concerned about the high numbers of children living in low income families.

-CPAG has regional networks in Whangarei, Auckland, Wellington, Christchurch and Dunedin.
-We also work closely with other child-focused organisations.
+CPAG has a large reach with regional networks in Whangarei, Auckland, Wellington, Christchurch, Nelson and Dunedin.

 CPAG works to produce evidence about the causes and effects of poverty on children and their families.
 It looks carefully at how Government policies affect children.
 CPAG publishes reports, makes submissions and conducts small-scale research projects to achieve its goals.